DEVSENSE/phptools-docs/blog/posts/2026/modern-wordpress-plugin-development-guide.md

 ![Activating the plugin](imgs/modern-wordpress-plugin-development-guide/activate-plugin.png)

-Verify if the plugin is working by opening `http://localhost:8080`
+Verify that the plugin is working by opening `http://localhost:8080`.

 ![WordPress Home Page with plugin activated](imgs/modern-wordpress-plugin-development-guide/wp-screen.png)

 ## Step 6: Leveraging IDE Intelligence

 ### Enable WordPress Stubs
 You don't need the WP core files locally.
-Just activate Wordpress stubs:
+Just activate WordPress stubs:

 - Open VS Code Settings <kbd>Ctrl + ,</kbd>
 - Search for `PHP: Workspace Stubs` and set it to `WordPress`.

 ![WordPress Stubs](imgs/modern-wordpress-plugin-development-guide/stubs.png)

-This provides full IntelliSense and documentation for Wordpress functions without the file system bloat.
+This provides full IntelliSense and documentation for WordPress functions without the file system bloat.

-e.g. you can go to the Plugin file and hover over `add_filter` and you will see all the parameters.
+For example, go to the plugin file and hover over `add_filter`, and you will see all the parameters.

 ![Tooltips](imgs/modern-wordpress-plugin-development-guide/tooltip.png)

-### Enforce Wordpress Code style
+### Enforce WordPress Code Style

 WordPress has specific formatting rules, such as Yoda conditions and specific spacing.